 Adán pressed the heel of his hand against the small wound to stop the bleeding and shifted his legs over the side of the unit.
 As he set his bare feet on the floor, a cloud of dust puffed up, staining the hem of his white pants burnt orange.
 As he took his first step, the muscles in both calves seized, and pain stabbed at the backs of his legs and knees.
 Cramps.
 He had been warned about the cramps.

 Pull your toes up, Colonel Foster had told him.
 Stretch out those muscles.

 Adán let go of his arm and reached down to pull on his feet, straightening each leg as he did so.
 It took minute or two, but eventually the cramping subsided.

-He stood up, taking a few wobbly steps down the center aisle between the two rows of cryo units.
+He stood up, taking a few unsteady steps between the two rows of cryo units.
 If he was awake, then maybe others were, too.
 At least the ones whose lights were on, though after the MED squad, they were all scheduled to come out of cryo at the same time.
 But none of the other units were open yet.

 He studied the pale green glow beneath the dust on his own unit.
 The light signaled that his body systems had stabilized and that he was ready to be released.
 He turned to the unit beside his own and wiped the dust away from the light panel with his arm.
 There was no green, no light at all.
 Not even the yellow LED that should have indicated the unit was in use.

 The mound of dust on the unit’s cover had formed a sort of crust, like the plates of caked earth in a dry riverbed.
 Adán touched it with the tip of his finger, and the crust crumbled.
 It was so delicate that if he blew on it, it might all just float away.
 But something inside of him resisted.
 Instead, he stepped away from the unit and moved to the next one.